 Sunlight is Earth’s most abundant energy source and is delivered free of charge.
 Indeed, the energy from sunlight reaching the land surface of the United States is thousands of times greater than the country’s current total annual consumption of energy.

-Yet harnessing sunlight’s energy content immediately rather than indirectly in fossil fuels or wind power—makes only a small contribution to humanity’s energy supply.
-In 2008, about 0.1% of the total energy supply in the United States came from solar sources.
+Yet harnessing sunlight’s energy content directly—rather than indirectly in fossil fuels, wind, or hydroelectric power—makes only a small contribution to humanity’s energy supply.
+In 2008, about 0.1% of the total energy consumed in the United States came from solar sources; by 2014, it had risen to 0.4%, far behind all other renewable sources.
 In theory, it could be much more.
 In practice, it will require considerable scientific and engineering progress in the two ways of converting the energy of sunlight into usable forms.